Featuring Professors Graham de Ruiter, Daniel Orenstein, and Ester Segal

 Asst.
 Prof. Graham de Ruiter heads the Laboratory for Inorganic & Materials Chemistry in the Technion’s Schulich Faculty of Chemistry and is affiliated with the Grand Technion Energy Program.
 He works in the area of catalysis, discovering new molecules and materials to speed up chemical reactions.
 Born in the Netherlands, he received his bachelor’s and master’s degrees in chemistry at Leiden University.
 He furthered his master’s studies and obtained a Ph.D. at the Weizmann Institute of Science.
 Following post-doctoral work at the California Institute of Technology, he joined the Technion in 2017 as a Horev Fellow and has since been honored with the Azrieli Fellowship.

 Assoc.
-Prof. Daniel Orenstein heads the Urban and Regional Planning Track in the Technion’s Faculty of Architecture and Town Planning.
+Prof. Daniel Orenstein is a member of the Urban and Regional Planning Track in the Technion’s Faculty of Architecture and Town Planning.
 He is a socio-ecologist, studying interactions between humans and ecosystems.
 As the Principal Investigator of the Socio-Ecological Research Group, he oversees projects in areas including landscape preferences, population growth & urban sprawl, and environmental policy and history.
 He received his master’s degree in Desert Ecology from Ben Gurion University of the Negev, and his Ph.D. in interdisciplinary environmental studies from Brown University.

-heads the Laboratory of Multifunctional Nanomaterials in the Technion Faculty of Biotechnology and Food Engineering.
+Prof. Ester Segal heads the Laboratory of Multifunctional Nanomaterials in the Technion Faculty of Biotechnology and Food Engineering.
 She is also affiliated with the Technion Integrated Cancer Center and the Russell Berrie Nanotechnology Institute at the Technion, and is the program coordinator for the EU NanoPack Consortium at the Technion.
 Her research combines nanomaterials science and biotechnology and has a wide range of applications, including the development of a drug delivery system to treat Alzheimer’s and packaging that extends the shelf life of food.
 Most recently, she has been consulting Redefine Meat in their quest to create 3D-printed, plant-based steak that doesn’t harm the environment.